ahlstromcj/seq66/ROADMAP.md

 ##  Qt Upgrade

     It should be straightforward to upgrade from Qt 5 to Qt 6.
-We will see if it is better to leverage The Qt5Compat library at first.
+    This is done with version 0.99.25 and beyond.

 ##  Configuration files

     Currently, we see no need to change the format of the Seq66 configuration files greatly.
 The INI format is simpler and easier to read and edit than XML, and covers our needs well.
+Also see the separate cfg66 project.

 ##  Non Session Manager

     Will continue to be supported.
 Will remove the unused nsmserver module, which was mostly meant for "just in cases" already covered by other NSM-derived projects.
+However, see the new nsm66 and nsmd66 projects, not yet in heavy usage.

 ##  Builds